Johnson & Johnson’s Brooks Olphin shares how they’ve mastered rapid, ongoing, and team-centric value creation with process mining and Celonis.

-But even when you’re equipped with intuitive tools like the Celonis EMS that make getting started with Process Mining simple, dropping new tools directly into your global teams isn’t always the fastest or most consistent path to success.
+But even when you’re equipped with intuitive tools like Celonis that make getting started with process mining simple, dropping new tools directly into your global teams isn’t always the fastest or most consistent path to success.

 Here’s a quick recap of the story he shared.

-Johnson & Johnson’s journey to Process Mining started in a very similar way to a lot of other Celonis customers.
+Johnson & Johnson’s journey to process mining started in a very similar way to many other Celonis customers.
 The company wanted to digitize continuous process improvement and bring its process mapping and process discovery efforts into the 21st century.

-After identifying Celonis as the perfect partner to help it do that, they embarked on a proof of value exercise.
-The team used Celonis to look at data from a single system, uncover the inefficiencies in the process, and understand the value of Process Mining first-hand.
+After identifying Celonis as the perfect partner to help it do so, they embarked on a proof-of-value exercise.
+The team used Celonis to look at data from a single system, uncover the inefficiencies and opportunities hidden in the process, and understand the value of process mining first-hand.

 But, crucially, this exercise quickly became a source of ongoing value in itself.
 “That first analysis was a key learning for us, helping us understand how we can further roll analysis out globally,” said Brooks.
 “Ultimately, that initial exercise led to us creating global templates.”